cxd/notes_correspondence/README.md

 ## Overview

 Correspondence analysis can be a useful data exploration tool when investigating the relationship between two types of factors.
-Multiple correspondence analysis provides a similar capability for multiple sets of factors, however this note will only review correspondance analysis.
+Multiple correspondence analysis provides a similar capability for multiple sets of factors, however this note will only review correspondence analysis.
-These sets of scripts are for my own learning about correspondance analysis.
+These sets of scripts are for my own learning about correspondence analysis.
 For more robust and accurate tools, the R package FactorMineR should be leveraged for this type of analysis (http://factominer.free.fr).

 ## Data Set.